-2.6.
-MODULE SIX - UNDERWRITING TOOLS & NON-MEDICAL RISK FACTORS
+4.6 MODULE SIX - UNDERWRITING TOOLS & NON-MEDICAL RISK FACTORS

-Learning Areas Learning Outcomes - Participants should be able to: 1.
-Describe the basis under witing ration factors are gooder education The underwriter's Describe the basic underwriting rating factors: age, gender, education, income, smoking, occupation, avocation. toolbox Distinguish between mortality and morbidity.
-TOOIDOX Describe the mortality and morbidity conditions that result a) Standard rate and b) Sub-standard rate.
-4. List the inputs and demonstrate how to calculate a policy extra loading / premium.
-5. Rate conditions (medical and occupational) applicable to certain types of incurance cover. insurance cover.
-6. Demonstrate the use of the reinsurer's underwriting manual e.g. Rating of medical impairments (per product, evidence based underwriting).
-7. Explain why underwriters should not attempt a diagnosis but rate on evidence at hand.
-8. Describe the impact of automated underwriting systems on the underwriting process.
-Financial Identify the requirements for each of the types of cover applied for (key) underwriting man, loan, estate duty, personal, contingent liability, buy & sell, partnership).
-2. List the sources of financial information required for each type of cover.
+Learning Areas Learning Outcomes - Participants should be able to: The Describe the basic underwriting rating factors: age, gender, education, income, underwriter's toolbox smoking, occupation, avocation 2.
+Distinguish between mortality and morbidity TOOIDOX Describe the mortality and morbidity conditions that result a) Standard rate and b) Sub-standard rate List the inputs and demonstrate how to calculate a policy extra loading / premium.
+5. Rate conditions (medical and occupational) applicable to certain types of insurance cover.
+6. Demonstrate the use of the reinsurer's underwriting manual e.g. Rating of medical impairments (per product, evidence based underwriting) 7.
+Explain why underwriters should not attempt a diagnosis but rate on evidence at hand.
+Describe the impact of automated underwriting systems on the underwriting process.
+Financial Identify the requirements for each of the types of cover applied for (key man, underwriting loan, estate duty, personal, contingent liability, buy & sell, partnership) J 2.
+List the sources of financial information required for each type of cover.
 3. Describe the process of calculating the sum assured for each of the types of cover.
-4. Contrast each of the following business structures: Limited company, Proprietary Limited, Close Corporation, Partnership.
-5. Show the difference between group, company and individual financial statements and the different approaches used in analysing each of these.
+4. Contrast each of the following business structures: Limited company, Proprietary Limited, Close Corporation, Partnership 5.
+Show the difference between group, company and individual financial statements and the different approaches used in analysing each of these.
 6. Define "Insurable interest" and list the insurance products available.
 7. List the key elements of a balance sheet and income statement and describe the dependencies between them.
 Show how each element impacts the insurance decision.
 8. Define and contrast assets and liabilities on a balance sheet.
 9. Define and contrast income and expenses on an income statement.
-Occupation & Avocation Describe how occupational conditions could adversely impact a medical condition.
+Occupation Describe how occupational conditions could adversely impact a medical & Avocation condition.
 Describe how avocational activities could adversely impact a medical condition.
 3. List the most common dangerous occupations and whether they are insurable.
 4. List the most common dangerous avocations and whether they are insurable.
-5. Describe how to assess the danger of an occupation or avocation.
 Residence 5.
 Describe how to assess the danger of an occupation or avocation.1.
-List the factors (environmental, political, historical) that give a location a and travel higher-than-normal risk.
-2. List occupations that will result in travel to dangerous places.
+List the factors (environmental, political, historical) that give a location a higher and travel than normal risk. and have List occupations that will result in travel to dangerous places.
 3. Describe the resources available to establish the location, safety and current conditions of any area in the world.

-3. ACADEMY VISION & MISSION
+ACADEMY VISION & CONTEXT